nabil2i/nabshop/README.md

 # Introduction

 ## The Project
 **NabShop** is an ecommerce website that allows people to purchase books.
 A user without an account can browse the catalogue of books available in the store, see the prices, view details of each book including the description and so on.
 They can search for a particular book by typing in the search bar in the navigation menu.
-While still not having registered to the website, they can add books in their cart, see what's in their cart, and when they are ready to make a purchase, they will prompted to open an account, fill in payment details and place the orther.
+While still not having registered to the website, they can add books in their cart, see what's in their cart, and when they are ready to make a purchase, they will be prompted to open an account, fill in payment details and place the orther.
 The user that has an account can view their account details, their past orders.

 ## The Context
 A webstack portfolio project is a requirement for completing the advanced curicullum of the ALX SE program.
 Having an affinity with literature and having published a few books, I decided to use the skills learned in the ALX SE program to build an ecommerce website to sell those books.
 We were able to choose our project partners and project topic, as long as we present a working program at the end of the three weeks of development.
-I worked on this project alone as it is about someting personal and also I wanted to touch the backend and the frontend.
+I worked on this project alone as it is about someting personal and also I wanted to touch the backend and the frontend during the whole process of the project.

 <!-- ## Story behind ARC
 Since COVID-19, it has proven necessary to not only have in person  healthcare assistance services but also virtual health care services.
 With a healthcare website that intends to bridge the gap between time and a user's needs, lives could be saved and better.